sigsum/sigsum/doc/design.md

 agility makes protocols and data formats simpler and more secure.
 - **Simple (de)serialization parsers:** complex (de)serialization parsers
 increase attack surfaces and make the system more difficult to use in constrained environments.
-A claimant's sigsum statements can be (de)serialized using [Trunnel](https://gitlab.torproject.org/tpo/core/trunnel/-/blob/main/doc/trunnel.md), or "by hand" in many modern programming languages.
-A sigsum log's statements are serialized as line-terminated ASCII [\[Checkpoint\]]().
+A sigsum statement can be (de)serialized using [Trunnel](https://gitlab.torproject.org/tpo/core/trunnel/-/blob/main/doc/trunnel.md), or "by hand" in many modern programming languages.
+This is the only parsing that a believer is required to support.
+Claimants and verifiers additionally need to interact with a sigsum log's HTTP(S) API with line-terminated ASCII.
-A sigsum log's HTTP(S) API uses line-terminated ASCII [\[SigsumAPI\]]().
-The required parsing is easy to implement without too much trouble or dependencies.

 ### 1.4 - Roadmap
 First we describe our threat model.
 Then we give a bird's view of the design.